senzing-garage/aws-cloudformation-ecs/cloudformation/spike-burnup/README.md

 ## 5

 1. Goal: Remove conflicts with subnets.
+1. Goal: Make it so that ingresses to `Ec2SecurityGroupInternal:` are added by "downstream" cloudformations.